-At the start of the financial year, the impact of the COVID-19 pandemic had reduced, enabling economies to reopen and there was a sense of cautious optimism within the UK business community.
-This optimism was, however, curtailed by the escalating tension in Eastern Europe and the subsequent invasion of Ukraine by Russia.
-In addition to the tragic human cost, the war has had a significant economic impact, most notably resulting in the sharp rise in global energy prices and widespread disruption to international supply chains.
-In the UK, the energy price shock has contributed to the current high level of inflation and the cost of living crisis which, alongside rising interest rates, resulted in an uncertain and difficult operating environment for many consumers and businesses during 2022.
+Throughout the financial year, the economic backdrop has remained uncertain.
+Whilst the impact of the COVID-19 pandemic significantly reduced during the early part of the year, the anticipated economic recovery was short lived as attention was swiftly diverted to Eastern Europe, following the invasion of Ukraine by Russia.
+The war has had wide reaching economic consequences, including acting as the catalyst to the sharp rise in global energy prices and the widespread disruption to international supply chains.
+In the UK, the energy price shock contributed to the current high level of inflation and the cost of living crisis which, alongside rising interest rates, created a challenging situation for many consumers and businesses during 2022.

-Notwithstanding the prevailing economic conditions, the Directors are encouraged by the resilient performance that has been achieved during the financial year.
-This reflects the consistent application of the long term investment strategy, which is focused on building a large and sectorally diversified portfolio of high growth private and AIM quoted companies that operate across a broad range of end user markets, and which are capable of achieving scale and generating a capital gain on exit.
-During the year, the Manager continued to see good demand for growth capital from ambitious and entrepreneurial private companies and completed 13 new investments, with follow-on funding also provided to support those companies that are gaining commercial traction and require additional capital to fully scale prior to securing an exit.
-The Board believes that Maven remains well placed to continue to source and execute high quality VCT qualifying investments to ensure that your Company maintains a good rate of investment in the new financial year.
+It is, however, encouraging to report on the resilient performance that has been achieved by your Company during the financial year.
+This reflects the consistent application of the investment strategy, which has been in place for a number of years and has the core objective of building a large and sectorally diversified portfolio of high growth private and AIM quoted companies that operate across a broad range of end user markets, and which are capable of achieving scale and generating a capital gain on exit.
+During the year, the Manager continued to see good levels of demand for growth capital from ambitious and entrepreneurial private companies, and completed 11 new investments, with follow-on funding also provided to support those companies that are achieving commercial targets and require additional capital to fully scale prior to securing an exit.
+The Board believes that Maven remains well placed to continue to source and execute high quality VCT qualifying investments, to ensure that your Company maintains a good rate of investment in the new financial year.